 Did you know that active phone use goes up dramatically during the holiday season?
 Specifically, during the Christmas holiday, active phone use goes up to 33 percent higher than usual.

-Car accidents are the leading cause of death of any type of major transportation.
-The National Safety Council estimates that in 2019, 422 fatalities as a result of car accidents will occur on Christmas Day.
+The National Safety Council estimated that in 2019, 422 fatalities as a result of car accidents would occur on Christmas Day.

-In order to protect yourself while on the road, it’s a good idea to invest in hands-free equipment and voice commands to stay aware of your surroundings.
+In order to protect yourself while on the road, it’s a good idea to invest in hands-free equipment and voice commands to remain engaged in driving.

 Wear your seat belt.